Skip to Main Content

 Select Legal Profession Uniform Law Application Act

-2. From the Acts column, select All Acts by Title
+2. Scroll down to the table and select All Acts by Title

 2. From the drop down suggestions, select the linked section title